July 31st, 2026

 Today we celebrate Shredded Wheat, the breakfast hero that’s been quietly saving mornings for over a century.
 No bells, no whistles—just crunchy, woven perfection ready to soak up milk like a cozy breakfast sponge.
 Some might say it’s the boring cousin in the cereal family, but we know it’s the backbone of a balanced breakfast.
 Top it with fruit, honey, or whatever adds a bit of zing, and let’s raise our spoons to this fibrous friend that keeps us regular, in more ways than one.

-Written by: David Williams David Williams - (updated: October 9th, 2024 at 3:11AM)
+Written by: David Williams David Williams - (updated: July 30th, 2025 at 9:15AM)

-What's the Story Behind Shredded Wheat Day?
+The Story Behind Shredded Wheat Day

-How to Celebrate Shredded Wheat Day
+Ways to Celebrate Shredded Wheat Day

 Shredded Wheat Day: A Call to Community